thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 ![WGS 84 reference frame diagram from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/5/56/WGS_84_reference_frame_%28vector_graphic%29.svg/280px-WGS_84_reference_frame_%28vector_graphic%29.svg.png)

 *But really* the Earth is shaped more like a slightly moldy and battered orange.
 Because of heterogeneities in the distribution of mass throughout the planet, caused by convection currents in the aesthenosphere and imperfect mixing of minerals.
-We can measure this by measureing minute variations in the graviational field across the Earth caused by local changes in density.
+We can map these blobs of higher and lower density by measuring minute variations in the graviational field across the Earth caused by local changes in density.
 {: .notice--info}

 The latitude and longitude reported by our GPS are [geodetic coordinates](https://en.wikipedia.org/wiki/Geodetic_datum) for points on the WGS 84 reference ellipsoid.
 The coordinates of the same points on a different reference ellipsoid, North American Datum 1927, for example, would be different, because the NAD 27 reference ellipsoid is a slightly different shape.
 It's important to understand this because any algorithm operating on these coordinates must reference the correct ellipsoid model, as does any mapping application.